Weather Stations: Clouds

 - 1 pencil or pen

-- Provide pictures of Earth cloud types, which may include the Gallery of Clouds, Cloud Viewer, Sky Watcher Chart, and books about clouds.
+- Provide pictures of Earth cloud types, which may include the which may include the S’COOL Cloud Identification Chart, Sky Watcher Chart, and books about clouds.

 - If possible, set this station up outdoors for direct observations of clouds and weather.
 Alternatively, provide access to images of clouds online, at a computer station, or in books or artwork.

 1. Observe clouds and weather outdoors.
 If there are no clouds or it is not possible to go outdoors, display images of clouds online, at a computer station, or in books or artwork for the children to observe.
 Guide the children to make general observations about the clouds in order to identify their type.

 - Is it raining?

 - Are the clouds more gray at their bottoms than at their tops, or are they more uniform in color?

 - Do the clouds look bumpy or flat?

 - Do they hang high or low in the sky?